Code-Institute-Submissions/The-Atmintis-Game/README.md

 **Related user story addressed:**

-* Parent -  I would like a platform that gives some type of bench marker for improvment.
+* Parent -  I would like a platform that gives some type of bench marker for improvement.
-* Child - I want to learn Lithuanian using a fun platform where i can see improvments.
+* Child - I want to learn Lithuanian using a fun platform where i can see improvements.
 * Parent -  It is hard to get my child to concentrate and learn Lithuanian, I need a platform that is fun while learning.